kadavilrahul/generate_ssh_keys/README.md

 ```

-## Use this if you want a windows user to be able to SSH into the Linux machine.
+## Use this if you want a windows user or mac user to be able to SSH into the Linux machine.

 Open a terminal on the client machine (the machine you want to connect from).
 ```